Jean-Francois-C/SAP-Security-Audit/README.md

 <i/> Exploiting SAPHostControl with Metasploit </i>
 ```
-The component that provides the SOAP endpoint for the SAP Management Console on the TCP/50013 for the default instance is startsrv.
+The component that provides the SOAP endpoint for the SAP Management Console on the TCP port '50013' for the default instance is "startsrv".

 According to the SAP documentation, the executable sapstartsrv runs in host mode for monitoring purposes only.
 The interesting thing about this sapstartsrv component is that it’s also listening for SOAP requests.